Sidharth99/flipkart-scraper/readme.md

 Flipkart Scraper
 ===============
-This is a simple flipkart scraper developed in python.It scrapes data and dumps it into result.json file.
+This is a simple flipkart scraper developed in python.It scrapes data and dumps it into json file and also writes it to csv file.

 Prerequisites:
 ==============